 Believe it or not, there is far more to do in Belgium than simply guzzle beer and devour chocolate.
 As fun as that may be, the country is packed full of fascinating sites and attractions that draw millions of tourists each year.
 Furthermore, Belgium’s excellent transport links and the close proximity of its major cities means it is easy to plan leisurely Belgian weekend getaways and short trips.
 That said, it is always wise to avoid visiting the biggest hotspots during the busy school holidays in Belgium.
 If you are feeling adventurous, however, here are some of the best places to visit in Belgium.

 Marvel at the architecture in Brussels

 The bustling capital of Brussels is unsurprisingly one of the most popular places to visit in Belgium.
 Filled with wonderful architecture, great museums, and luxury shops, the city is a great place to explore for a day.
 If you’re an avid foodie, you’ll be in paradise as the city is known to be one of Europe’s gourmet centers.
 In fact, the Michelin Guide ranks it as the third most-starred European capital city.
-Whether you want to sip on a coffee in one of the many terraces in the main square, La Grand-Place, stroll around the elegant shops in the glass-roofed Galeries St Hubert arcade, or wander around the stunning Royal Palace, there is something for everyone to enjoy.
+Whether you want to sip on a coffee in one of the many terraces in the main square, Grand Place, stroll around the elegant shops in the glass-roofed Galeries St Hubert arcade, or wander around the stunning Royal Palace, there is something for everyone to enjoy.